tnomedialab/dash-srd.js/README.md

 Alternatively, host dash.all.js and dash-srd.min.js from the build directory on a different webserver and make sure that they are included in your HTML file with the appropriate URL.
-See `index.html` from the “public” directory as an example.
+See `index.html` from the `public` directory as an example.
 The scripts are enclosed between the
 <head> and </head> tags.
 The dash.js script is modified to support
 manifest files as objects.
 Notice that there are two external libraries, jQuery and Popcorn.js.
 Those can be downloaded from the CDN URLs as in